Shōtarō Ikenami

-Early life
+Life

 Ikenami was born on January 25, 1923, in Shintencho, Asakusa-ku, Tokyo (now 7-chome Asakusa, Taito-ku, Tokyo).
 His father, Tomijiro, was a clerk at a Nihonbashi tinsel wholesaler.
 His mother, Suzu Kyosan, was the third daughter of an Asakusa craftsman.
 She specialized in the creation of metal ornaments.
 Shotaro was their eldest son.

 During the Great Kanto Earthquake, he moved to Urawa, Saitama, with his parents, and stayed there until the age of six (1929).
 Eventually, his parents moved back to Tokyo, where Ikenami entered Negishi Elementary School.
 Tomijiro, whose business was unsatisfactory, opened a ballpark at Shimotani Kaminegishi with the investment of his close relatives.
 However, Ikenami's parents divorced that year due to marital discord.

-Shotaro was taken over by his mother and moved to his grandfather's house in Asakusa Eijucho, and moved to Nishitachi Elementary School in Shimotani.
+Shotaro was placed in the care of his mother and moved to his grandfather's house in Asakusa Eijucho, and moved to Nishitachi Elementary School in Shimotani.
 Grandfather Imai Kyosan is Gokenin in the house of adoption in the person of craftsman-Edo temperament was filled, and cherish the Shotaro on behalf of a busy mother.
 During this time, while working, she supported the family of the Imai family and remarried with a temporary leave of Shotaro, but she was unrelated and returned to her parents' home.
 With this second marriage, Shotaro has a single brother-in-law.
-Shotaro of primary school age in the future in favor of drawing Kiyokata Kaburaki while dreaming to be a disciple of, sword fight although the movie and the boys' story was enjoying great taste, a buy-eating in spending money to.